ravennsd/FinalProject/README.md

 # SocialApp

-With this app, you can perform all crud operations.
-Add ventures with th
+With this app, you can perform all MEAN stack CRUD operations.
+Add ventures by clicking on 'Start a Venture'.
+Featured consists of newly created ventures, and each venture can be clicked upon to reveal the detailed description.
+And, authors can modify.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.0.0.